 Plan Designation Zone

 Low-density residential R-10

 Medium-density residential R-3.5

-High-density residential R-2

-Although the subject property is designated Low-density residential on the City's Comprehensive Plan, this proposal does not include a request to rezone the land to R-10.
+Although the subject property is designated Low-density residential on the City's Comprehensive Plan, this proposal does not include a request to rezone the land at this time.
 As noted above, no further development or land division may occur until the land is rezoned to a City zoning designation.